-- interpret the Income Tax Act, court cases and SARS practice notes; - identify and calculate capital and other allowances for various entities (e.g. companies, CCs, partnerships, farmers) and individuals; - calculate the normal income tax payable by individuals and the following entities (e.g. companies, CCs, partnerships, farmers); - calculate dividend tax): - calculate the taxation on lump sums received; and - calculate the different types of taxation as required by the Fourth Schedule of the Income Tax Act payable by individuals, as well as companies (e.g. provisional tax, employees tax, etc.). - interpret and calculate the Value Added Tax (VAT) according to the Value Added Tax Act; - calculate and apply the principles of Capital Gains Tax (CGT) according to the Eighth Schedule of the Income Tax Act; - identify, by means of referring to legislation and court cases, cases of tax avoidance and the consequences thereof; - calculate, by means of referring to legislation and court cases, estate duty; - calculate the relevant taxes relating to trusts and identify the relevant taxpayers as well as cases of tax avoidance in terms of Sections 7 and 25 of the Income Tax Act; - apply all taxes to advanced taxation problems and calculations.
+- interpret the Income Tax Act, court cases and SARS practice notes; - identify and calculate capital and other allowances for various entities (e.g. companies, CCs, partnerships, farmers) and individuals: - calculate the normal income tax payable by individuals and the following entities (e.g. companies, CCs, partnerships, farmers); - calculate dividend tax); - calculate the taxation on lump sums received; and - calculate the different types of taxation as required by the Fourth Schedule of the Income Tax Act payable by individuals, as well as companies (e.g. provisional tax, employees tax, etc.). - interpret and calculate the Value Added Tax (VAT) according to the Value Added Tax Act; - calculate and apply the principles of Capital Gains Tax (CGT) according to the Eighth Schedule of the Income Tax Act; - identify, by means of referring to legislation and court cases, cases of tax avoidance and the consequences thereof; - calculate, by means of referring to legislation and court cases, estate duty; - calculate the relevant taxes relating to trusts and identify the relevant taxpayers as well as cases of tax avoidance in terms of Sections 7 and 25 of the Income Tax Act: - apply all taxes to advanced taxation problems and calculations.

-Assessment modes: Assessment criteria will be communicated at the beginning of the semester via the working schedule.
+Assessment methods: Criteria will be provided at start of semester by means of a working schedule.